Skip to content

-Microbiome, Probiotics, and our skin
+Microbiome, probiotics, and our skin

 If you haven’t yet heard about the skin microbiome, trust us, you soon will.
 It’s the latest concept in skincare that has dermatologists and beauty brands alike buzzing, the so-called secret behind healthy, gorgeous skin.
 (Spoiler alert: It’s also why there’s been so much talk about probiotics and prebiotics in skincare.)
 But, what exactly is the skin microbiome and why should you care?
 Let us break it down for you.